 Room to Read

 Focuses on improving literacy and gender equality in education in order to create a world in which all children can pursue a quality education, reach their full potential, and contribute to their community and the world.

 Contributes to strategies of conservation of the environment, equitable and sustainable development, good governance, and preservation of culture in Bhutan.

 A global champion for the human rights of women and girls.
 It finds, funds, and amplifies the courageous work of women who are building social movements and challenging the status quo.

 As a leader in responsible travel, we not only work diligently with NGOs and our representatives abroad to develop and share practices that minimize our footprint and generate meaningful contributions to local economies, we also strive to be environmental leaders in our home community.
-We are proud to be a San Francisco and California Certified Green Business, conducting business in the Thoreau Center for Sustainability in San Francisco's beautiful Presidio.
+We are proud to be a San Francisco and California Certified Green Business, conducting business in the Tides Converge building in San Francisco's beautiful Presidio.